 The pairing did manage to put up some good individual numbers, but the team wins would never come.

-Tyreke brought a lot of excitement and potential to Sacramento, along with providing Kings fans one of the only reasons to watch a Kings game on a rainy weekday night in NorCal.
+Tyreke brought a lot of excitement and potential to Sacramento, providing Kings fans one of the only reasons to watch a Kings game on a rainy weekday night in NorCal.

 2010’s Honorable Mention: Isaiah Thomas and De’Aaron Fox